ElRojo/go-vault/README.md

 This poject was used previously as a way to easily stand up multiple Vault instances with the same footprint.
 I also migrated us from an older vault architecture with duplicate entries to a simpler flat-file approach.
 I utilized the [vault-client-go](https://pkg.go.dev/github.com/hashicorp/vault-client-go@v0.4.1) package.

+This was necesary due to a lack of access to Terraform.

 ---

 ## Config